motistudio/number-suffix/README.md

 ### Featues
 * Precision
 * Fixed measurement
-* Adding more formatting styles, already supports:
+* Adding more formatting styles.
+It supports by default:
   * Metric (default)
   * Abbreviation
 * Support for the following units: